tim-koprivnik/todo-app/README.md

 # Todo App

-This is simple todo app, created in [Next.js](https://nextjs.org/) and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is simple todo app that allows users to add and remove todo tasks, created in [Next.js](https://nextjs.org/) and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Technologies used